amrit110/amrit110.github.io/_posts/2021-10-21-simulation-of-evolution.md

 One of the key branches of science that I find myself reading about is that of natural history and theory of evolution.
-I suppose that after Darwin's era, the curiousity to understand our origins, by unmasking the origins of other creatures has vastly diminished.
+I suppose that after Darwin's era, the curiousity to understand our origins, by unmasking the origins of other life forms has vastly diminished.
 Today, we all accept Darwin's theory and have essentially accepted our fate as the immediate relatives of apes and chimps in the evolutionary ladder.
 We find comfort in nature's extraordinary ability to create diverse life.

 Yet, this ability is understood in a very narrow sense.
 The sheer timescale over which life evolved is something we humans cannot comprehend and truly appreciate.